KevinAst/action-u/docs/basics.md

      later.

      **Formatting Preference**: So as to not confuse the {{book.api.actionMeta}}
-     property with app-level nodes, I prefer to indent them a bit deeper in the structure *(you are free to disregard this advice)*.
+     property with app-specific nodes, I prefer to indent them a bit deeper in the structure *(you are free to disregard this advice)*.

 1. All other nodes (like `userMsg`) are merely intermediate nodes that